Functions v1 Development Guidelines

 Trigger Functions

-You can start a Module by clicking on the Start Module button at the top right of the Functions screen.
+Click Start Module at the top right of the Functions screen.

-When the Module starts, each Function of the Module runs on all the data centers of the PubNub Network.
+When the Module starts, each Function runs on all PubNub data centers until you stop the Module.
+All Functions run hot for low latency.

-A Module is stopped by clicking the Stop Module button displayed at the top right of the Functions screen.
+Click Stop Module at the top right of the Functions screen.

-When the Module is stopped, all Functions in the Module are stopped.
-Messages will pass through the PubNub network without triggering your saved Functions.
-Web API calls made to On Request Functions will result in a 404 Not Found error.
+When stopped, all Functions in the Module stop.
+Messages pass through the PubNub Network without triggering Functions.
+Web API calls to On Request Functions return 404 Not Found.